Connect with us

 Since then, Maryland’s Department of the Environment has conducted more fish monitoring in water bodies near potential PFAS sources, as well as at spots regularly used by subsistence anglers, said spokesperson Jay Apperson.
 He added that the state plans to put out more advisories based on the results, though declined to give a timeline or share the locations.

-Part of the challenge of getting the word out and setting location-specific consumption advisories is that contamination levels vary significantly from lake to lake, as well as species to species, said Brandon Reid, a toxicologist and the of Michigan's Eat Safe Fish program.
+Part of the challenge of getting the word out and setting location-specific consumption advisories is that contamination levels vary significantly from lake to lake, as well as species to species, said Brandon Reid, a toxicologist and the manager of Michigan’s Eat Safe Fish program.

 Michigan set its screening values for fish consumption advisories in 2014, and the state is in the process of updating them within the next year, Reid said.